ibm-cloud-docs/cloud-object-storage/web-application.md

 ![`uploadimageview`](images/web-app-tutorial-018-templates.jpg){: caption="Figure 8.
 Your updated web app by using templates and views for displays"}

-Our view templates share HTML code between the `<head>...</head>`; tags, so we placed it into a separate include template.
+Our view templates share HTML code between the `<head>...</head>`; tags, so you placed it into a separate include template.
 This template (`head-inc.ejs`) contains a scriptlet (a binding for a JavaScript variable) for the page title on line 1.
-The `title` variable is set in `app.js`, and passed in as data for our view template in the line below that.
-Otherwise, we are simply using some CDN addresses to pull in `Bootstrap CSS`, `Bootstrap JavaScript`, and `JQuery`.
-Finally, we add a custom static `styles.css` file from our `pubic/stylesheets` directory.
+The `title` variable is set in `app.js`, and passed in as data for your view template in the line below that.
+Otherwise, you are simply using some CDN addresses to pull in `Bootstrap CSS`, `Bootstrap JavaScript`, and `JQuery`.
+Finally, add a custom static `styles.css` file from your `pubic/stylesheets` directory.

 ```html
 <title><%=title%></title>